a-dubs/cribbage-core/docs/GameEvent_GameState_GameSnapshot.md

 - **Versioned**: Both `gameState.snapshotId` and `gameEvent.snapshotId` match
 - **Complete picture**: Provides everything needed to understand what happened and what the game looks like now
 - **Transport mechanism**: Primary way game updates are sent from server to clients
+- **Includes waiting state**: The `gameState.waitingForPlayers` array is included, making decision requests part of the canonical state

 ### Usage in cribbage-core